Admitting to yourself that the person you have strong feelings for doesn’t love you back is devastating and difficult to achieve.

 You know how some girls cut or dye their hair and how guys hit the gym in the post-breakup period?
 Well, it happens for a reason.

 When you’re trying to figure out how to stop caring about someone, one of the crucial steps you simply have to follow is to make some important changes in your life.

-It doesn’t matter if you change your hairstyle, buy some new clothes, or change your surroundings and environment – the bottom line is the same.
+Step out of your comfort zone and try something completely new.
+It doesn’t matter if you change your hairstyle, buy some new clothes, find a new hobby, meet new people and get new friends or change your surroundings and environment – the bottom line is the same…

 Each of these things will give you an illusion of a fresh start and it will help you move away from everything connected with the person who broke your heart.